dannykhoai/streetparking/README.md

 3b.
 Figuring out the zone for desired detection (Ongoing) <br>
 4. Send data to a frontend site / or Telegram Bot sending signal.
+(Pending)